-The federal government provides funds to states to administer child welfare programs.
-While the federal government controls foster care operations, it's the non-profit state licensed organizations that receive the funding.
-State grant programs have their own matching requirements and allocations, and all require that funds go to and be administered by state child welfare agencies, or in some programs, Indian tribes or tribal organizations.
+The federal government gives funds to states to manage child welfare programs.
+The federal government controls foster care operations.
+But, it's the non-profit state-licensed organizations that receive the funding.
+State grant programs have their matching requirements and allocations.

-In most states, foster children are eligible for Medicaid cards which cover medical, dental, and counseling services.
-Foster children have the same minimum health benefits as children in the Aid to Families with Dependent Children (AFDC) program.
-Most federal funds for AFDC and foster children's health care come through Federal Medicaid.
+In the majority of states, foster children qualify for Medicaid.
+Medicaid offers coverage for medical, dental, and therapy services.
+These children are entitled to the same health benefits as those provided under the now-discontinued Aid to Families with Dependent Children (AFDC) program.

 How Can Foster Parents Use the Funding?

-Foster parents receive reimbursement for the child's food and clothing.
-Some states provide a clothing voucher at the time of the child's first placement, while others provide clothing vouchers at the beginning of each school year.
-Foster parents may also receive subsidies by the state on a monthly basis.
-The amount of subsidies is usually based on the number of children being fostered in one home, a child's medical needs, and age.
+Foster families receive reimbursement for the child's food and clothing.
+Some states provide a clothing voucher during the child's first placement.
+Others provide clothing vouchers at the beginning of each school year.
+Foster parents may also receive subsidies from the state every month.
+The payment amount is usually based on:

 Have Questions About Foster Care Funding and Federal Programs?
 Talk to an Attorney

 Navigating federal foster care programs and child welfare funding can be complicated.
 If you have more questions, you should talk to an experienced professional.
 Some family law attorneys are very knowledgeable in child welfare services.
 Talk to an experienced family law attorney today.